Average Walking Speed By Age And Sex

 80-8928:3127:39

-Factors that Affect Average Walking Speed
+What Factors Can Affect Average Walking Speed?

 Here are some additional factors that can affect your average walking speed either on a day-to-day basis for a given individual or between two different individuals of the same age and sex: